 - Sea salt and cayenne pepper to taste

 - Desiccated coconut for sprinkling on top approx. 2 tablespoons

 Preheat the oven to 400 F/ 200 C/ gas mark 6.
-Prepare a large baking tray.
+You will need a large baking tray.

 Cut the sweet potatoes in half lengthways, place on the baking sheet skin side down and brush the open side with the oil.
 Bake for 35-40 minutes (they need to be tender).

-While the potatoes are in the oven cook the fish in a bit of water (do not overcook).
+While the potatoes are in the oven cook the fish in a bit of water (do not overcook it).
 Strain thoroughly and combine with the spinach (while still hot).